aobarbieri/doxie-game/planning.md

 - DONE - As a player, I want to control the character using the keyboard arrow.
 - DONE - As a SE, I want the treats to be placed randomly on the screen
 - DONE - As a player, I want to play again after winning or losing.
+- DONE - As a player, I want to guide the dog to eat the treat so it can grow longer.

 # Pseudocode